 The contribution requirement for active employees is governed by Section 51.1-1402(E) of the Code of Virginia, as amended, but may be impacted as a result of funding options provided to state agencies and school divisions by the Virginia General Assembly.
-The Authority's contractually required employer contribution rate for the Health Insurance Credit Program for the years ended June 30, 2020 and June 30, 2019, was 0.14% of covered employee compensation, based on an actuarial valuation as of June 30, 2017.
+The Authority's contractually required employer contribution rate for the Health Insurance Credit Program for the years ended June 30, 2021 and June 30, 2020, was 0.14% of covered employee compensation, based on an actuarial valuation as of June 30, 2019.
 This rate was expected to finance the costs of benefits earned during the year, with an additional amount to finance any unfunded accrued liability.
-The total employer contributions paid by the Authority to VRS were approximately \$37,000 and \$36,000 for the years ended June 30, 2020 and June 30, 2019.
+The total employer contributions paid by the Authority to VRS were approximately \$36,000 and \$37,000 for the years ended June 30, 2021 and June 30, 2020, respectively.